 Audit Your Pages

-If it’s been a long time since you last interacted with your social media pages, you need to check them.
+If you are planning on resuming posting on social media for business after a break, it is a good idea to carry out a quick audit of your pages first.
 Are the contact numbers correct, is the address still the same, have you changed anything, are there new product lines?
 These are all things that you should check before you start putting your efforts into posting on social media again.
 Things may have changed on the various platforms and there may be new features to take advantage of.
 Make sure you are using all of the features to your full advantage to get the best out of the platforms.

 Tempting as it is to just start posting again, it’s important to take time and review everything first.
 While you are auditing your pages, why not take a look at your competitors pages and others in the industry to see what they are doing and garner some inspiration. you don’t have to copy what they do but by looking at other pages, it may help inspire you.